john-h-kastner/liquid-structures/README.md

 The refinement types for the `Heap` typeclass would ideally track the size of a heap and provide some guarantee that the element returned by `findMin` is, in fact, the smallest element in the heap.
-The current refinements only protect against calling `findMin` and `deleteMin` on empty heaps Individual heap implementations introduce their own invariants for that ensure that the minimum element is kept at the top.
+The current refinements only protect against calling `findMin` and `deleteMin` on empty heaps.
+Individual heap implementations introduce their own invariants that ensure that the minimum element is kept at the top.

 Due to issues working with LiquidHaskell, none of the heap implementations are actually instances of this typeclass.
-The functions of the typeclass are implemented by each heap and, the same refinement types are applied to the implementations but, I have not been able to able to write them as a formal instance of the `Heap` typeclass.
-The interface below is what should be implemented when this problem is resolved.
+The functions of the typeclass are implemented by each heap, and the same refinement types are applied to the implementations, but I have not been able to able to write them as a formal instance of the `Heap` typeclass.
+The interface below is what should be implemented if this problem were to be resolved.

 ```haskell
 class Heap h where